 Fitting Ts-NDVI Feature Space Dry and Wet Edge Equations

-The triangle model is used to explore the relationship between NDVI, LST, and soil moisture.
+The triangle model is used to explore the relationship between NDVI, LST and soil moisture.
 It is also used to estimate energy flux.
 Carlson et al. (1994) has used the Ts/VI model to obtain both soil moisture and evaporation data.
 The R programming language is used to construct the triangle model by utilizing satellite-derived surface temperature data and vegetation index data.
 For the best fit line in the regression analysis of the wet and cold edges of the feature space, it is necessary to select the most appropriate pixels in the image.
-There is a negative and linear relationship between LST and NDVI.
-LST values decrease with the increase in NDVI values.
+There is a strong negative and linear relationship was observed between LST and NDVI.
+LST values decreases with the increasing NDVI values.
 To define the wet edge, it is important to identify the minimum NDVI value in the study area.
-In this study, Varanasi is the area of interest, where the lowest NDVI value is typically around 0.2.
-The bare soil of Varanasi has an NDVI value of 0.2.
-Therefore, in this study, the dry and wet edges are extracted with the general NDVI range between 0.20 and 0.80.
+In this study area the lowest NDVI value is typically around 0.2 corresponding to bare soil.
+Therefore, the dry and wet edges are extracted with the general NDVI range between 0.20 and 0.80.
 The maximum and minimum surface temperature values corresponding to the NDVI values of each pixel in the study area are extracted using R programming.
 Based on the least squares method, the dry and wet edge equations of the LST-NDVI feature space for the study area on March 29th, 2023 (Table 1) were fitted.
 The TVDI index of the study area was calculated using the equations of the dry-wet edges and the land surface emissivity formula.
-TVDI and SMI values were extracted based on the latitude and longitude locations of the measured sites from the image to analyze the relationship between TVDI and soil moisture, and SMI and soil moisture (Table 2).
+TVDI and SMI values were extracted from the image to analyze the relationship of TVDI and SMI with soil moisture (Table 2).
 R² is the correlation coefficient.